Business managers plan, organise, direct, control and manage the overall aspects of organisations.

-Business Managers provide strategic planning and operational management, research and advice to on all matters relating to a business such as staff management, financial planning, facility management and information services.
+Business managers provide strategic planning and operational management, research and advice on all matters relating to a business, such as staff management, financial planning, facility management and information services.

-Health Industry Training uses a range of assessment methods to ensure sufficient evidence can be gathered to demonstrate you can perform the tasks against the specified criteria.
+Health Industry Training uses a range of assessment methods to ensure sufficient evidence can be gathered to demonstrate students can perform the tasks against the specified criteria.
 Assessment methods can include:

 - Short answer questions

 - Projects/ Reports